-Aximilla, one of the most powerful of the matrons, as soon as she learned that the apostole Andrew had passed on to the Lord: approached the cross, and to the comfort of them <standing by> laid out the body with all reverence, and prepared <it> with spices, and buried it there, placing <it> in a cave 116 where she would have had herself buried.
-Aegeas however, being angry, 117 was disposed to make a public charge : and to fix an accusation against Maximilla and the people to Ceasar.
+Aximilla, one of the most powerful of the matrons, as soon as she learned that the apostole Andrew had passed on to the Lord: approached the cross, and to the comfort of them standing by laid out the body with all reverence, and prepared it with spices, and buried it there, placing it in a cave where she would have had herself buried.
+Aegeas however, being angry, was disposed to make a public charge: and to fix an accusation against Maximilla and the people to Ceasar.
+But thou, O Lord, have mercy upon us.

-\mathbb{R}^{r} .
+\mathbb{R}^{2} .
 While the Lord walked about. j. {9}.

-OW while Aegeas was arranging these <things>: 118 before he came to the house, in the midst of the market-place of the city, in the sight of all, vexed by the Devil, he breathed his last.
-Now his brother, keeping the body of Saint

-Andrew, escaped.
-It having been reported to his brother whose name was Stratocles: he sent his servants saying unto them that they ought to bury him amongst those who died a violent death.
+Ow while Aegeas was arranging these things: before he came to the house, in the midst of the market-place of the city, in the sight of all, vexed by the devil, he breathed his last.
+Now his brother, keeping the body of Saint Andrew, escaped.
+It having been reported to his brother, whose name was Stratocles: he sent his servants saying unto them that they ought to bury him amongst those who died a violent death.
+But thou, O Lord, have mercy upon us.

-R. As soon as blessed Andrew. ij. {10}.
+R?.
+As soon as blessed Andrew. ij. {10}.

 Tratocles howeverer, the brother of Aegeas: thought nothing of his possessions, saying, Let not my Lord Jesus Christ in whom I have believed suffer me that I should touch anything of the goods of my brother, lest his crime should pollute me, who dared to kill the apostle of the Lord for the love of money.
 These things were done in the province of Achaia, in the city of Patras, on the day before the Kalends of December: where even now his glorious benefits are bestowed continuously up to the present day.
-But so much fear hath entered into the whole world: that none should remain who by no means would believe in God our Saviour, who wisheth all to be made well119 and to come to the knowledge of the truth, 120 to his glory for ever and ever, amen.
+But so much fear hath entered into the whole world: that none should remain who by no means would believe in God our Saviour, who wisheth all to be made well and to come to the knowledge of the truth, to his glory for ever and ever, amen.
+But thou, O Lord, have mercy upon us.

-\mathbb{R}^{r} .
-This man. ix. $\{25\}$
+\mathbb{R} .
+This man hath appeared. ix. $\{26\}$